 - - checking the name at the Trade Register;

 - - notarizing the documents of incorporation;

 - - depositing the documents at the one stop shop in order to receive the trade licenses (necessary for performing business);

 - - opening a bank account;

 - - depositing all the above at the District Court for registration.

-The documents which need to be filed with the Trade Register for the incorporation of a Slovak subsidiary are copies of the parent company’s Certificates of Registration and Articles of Association.
+The documents which need to be filed with the Trade Register for the incorporation of a Slovak subsidiary at the level of 2021 are copies of the parent company’s Certificates of Registration and Articles of Association.
 However, it must be noted that the representative of the parent company must also have the subsidiary’s Articles of Association drafted and notarized.

 Alongside the documents which need to be prepared, there are also other aspects which need to be considered when starting a subsidiary in Slovakia.
 Among these, the share capital requirements which need to be met depending on the type of structure selected.

 It is important to know that if the subsidiary is registered by a foreign company, the registration for tax purposes is completed separately than the incorporation of a local company.
 The registration with the Slovak Financial Administration